DorianGrey/plugin-typescript-ng-annotate/README.md

 - @olov for creating [ng-annotate](https://github.com/olov/ng-annotate)

 # TODO
-- Test if a complete "proxy" behavior is required.
+- Test if a full "proxy" behavior is required.